VR-25/acc/README.md

 # Reset battery stats every time charger is unplugged, as opposed to only when <pauseCapacity> is reached.
 resetBsOnUnplug=false

-# Seconds between loop iterations - this is essentially a sensitivity "slider".
+# Seconds (plugged,unplugged) between loop iterations - this is essentially a sensitivity "slider".
 Do not touch it unless you know exactly what you're doing!
-A value lower than 5 may cause unexpected behavior (e.g., increased battery drain).
+For Plugged seconds, a value lower than 5 may cause unexpected behavior (e.g., increased battery drain).
 A number above 30 may lead to significant delays in charging control; on the other hand, it will dramatically boost acc's energy efficiency.
-loopDelay=15
+loopDelay=10,30

 # Custom charging switch parameters (<path> <onValue> <offValue>), e.g., chargingSwitch=/sys/class/power_supply/battery/charging_enabled 1 0, pro tip: </sys/class/power_supply/> can be omitted (e.g., chargingSwitch=battery/charging_enabled 1 0).
 chargingSwitch=